-- 48. The action to revise waste discharge requirements for this existing facility is exempt from the provisions of the California Environmental Quality Act (CEQA), Public Resource Code section 21000, et seq., and the CEQA guidelines, in accordance with Title 14, section 15301. - 49.
-This order implements: - a.
+57. The action to revise waste discharge requirements for this existing facility is exempt from the provisions of the California Environmental Quality Act (CEQA), Public Resource Code section 21000, et seq., and the CEQA guidelines, in accordance with Title 14, section 15301.

+58. This order implements:

+- a.
 The Water Quality Control Plan for the Tulare Lake Basin, Second Edition; - b.
-The prescriptive standards and performance goals of California Code of Regulations, title 27, section 20005 et seq., effective 18 July 1997, and subsequent revisions; - c.
+The prescriptive standards and performance goals of Title 27, section 20005 et seq., effective 18 July 1997, and subsequent revisions; - c.
 State Water Board Resolution 93-62, Policy for Regulation of Discharges of Municipal Solid Waste, adopted 17 June 1993, and revised on 21 July 2005. - d.
-The applicable provisions of Title 40 C.F.R. section 258 "Subtitle D" federal regulations as required by State Water Board Resolution 93-62. - 50.
-Based on the threat and complexity of the discharge, the facility is determined to be classified 3-B as defined below:
+The applicable provisions of 40 C.F.R. section 258 "Subtitle D" federal regulations as required by State Water Board Resolution 93-62. - 59.
+Based on the threat and complexity of the discharge, the facility is determined to be classified 3-B as defined below: - a.
+Category 3 threat to water quality, defined as, "Those discharges of waste that could degrade water quality without violating water quality objectives, or could cause a minor impairment of designated beneficial uses as compared with Category 1 and Category 2." - b.
+Category B complexity, defined as, "Any discharger not included in Category A that has physical, chemical, or biological treatment systems (except for septic systems with subsurface disposal), or any Class 2 or Class 3 waste management units." - 60.
+State Water Board Resolution 68-16, the Statement of Policy with Respect to Maintaining High Quality of Waters in California (Anti-Degradation Policy) generally prohibits the

+Central Valley Water Board from authorizing activities that will result in the degradation of high-quality waters unless it has been shown that:

 - a.
-Category 3 threat to water quality, defined as, "Those discharges of waste that could degrade water quality without violating water quality objectives, or could cause a minor impairment of designated beneficial uses as compared with Category 1 and Category 2." - b.
-Category B complexity defined as, "Any discharger not included in Category A that has physical, chemical, or biological treatment systems (except for septic systems with subsurface disposal), or any Class 2 or Class 3 waste management units." - 51.
-State Water Board Resolution 68-16, the Statement of Policy with Respect to Maintaining High Quality of Waters in California (Anti-Degradation Policy) generally prohibits the Central Valley Water Board from authorizing activities that will result in the degradation of high-quality waters unless it has been shown that: - a.
 The degradation will not result in water quality less than that prescribed in state and regional policies, including violation of one or more water quality objectives; - b.
 The degradation will not unreasonably affect present and anticipated future beneficial uses; - c.
 The discharger will employ Best Practicable Treatment or Control (BPTC) to minimize degradation; and - d.
 The degradation is consistent with the maximum benefit to the people of the state.

-Due to the controls installed by the Discharger, including a landfill cap and drainage controls, no detectable degradation of surface water or groundwater is expected.
-Furthermore, the Monitoring and Reporting Program adopted to ensure compliance with this Order will be sufficient to verify that degradation does not occur.
-Therefore, this Order is consistent with the Anti-Degradation Policy.
+Due to the controls installed by the Discharger, including a landfill cap and drainage controls, no detectable discharge to surface water or groundwater is expected.
+Furthermore, the Monitoring and Reporting Program adopted to ensure compliance with this Order will be sufficient to verify that such discharges do not occur.
+Therefore, the Anti-Degradation Policy does not apply to these WDRs.
+The requirements of this Order represent "best efforts" to control the discharge of waste to waters of the State.